 As the saying goes, it's not the size that matters; it's what you do with it.
 In this case, the cliche happens to be true.

 First, men should keep in mind that penetration alone usually won't do it for a lady.
+So keep that in mind when you're hooking up in an unconventional spot.
 In this regard, the penis isn't really all that helpful to a woman when it comes to an orgasm.
 Rather, 37 percent of women say they need stimulation of the clitoris to come.

 On the other hand, penetration can feel good when combined with clitoral stimulation.
 To make it feel even better, men can go deeper by penetrating their partner from behind.
 If you feel like you're on the shorter side, doggy style can give you a little extra advantage.